Sourav-121/SR-121/README.md

 - **Flexible Input Size**
   Capable of encrypting and decrypting strings of any length, from single characters to full sentences or codes.

+  **Key Configuration**

+Key should meet the following requirements:

+- It must be a positive number greater than 9.

+- It must not exceed the length of the input text.

 - **Custom Logic**
   Built on original algorithmic principles designed by the author, ideal for educational, experimental, and lightweight cryptographic applications.